play icon for videos

 What should a training needs assessment survey include?

-Per competency: a self-rating, a manager-rating, and one open-ended barrier question, plus a few organization-level items tying the program to a business outcome.
-Keep competencies phrased as observable actions, not traits, and pair every rating with some narrative so you learn why a gap exists.
+Per competency: a self-rating, a manager rating, and one open-ended barrier question, plus a few organization-level items tying the program to a business outcome.
+Phrase competencies as observable actions, not traits, and use the exact wording you will reuse after training so pre/post comparison holds.
+In Sopact every response is tied to the participant ID so the baseline links forward to the learning gain.

 Can AI help run a training needs assessment?

-Yes, for two tasks: drafting the competency framework and rating items, and reading open-ended responses into themes.
-What it cannot do is hold the baseline on a persistent learner record or link it to later outcomes, which needs a system.
-Use automated scoring inside a connected record, not as a substitute for one.
+Yes, for two tasks: drafting the competency framework and rating items, and reading the open-ended "what is hardest" responses into themes.
+What AI cannot do on its own is hold the baseline on a persistent participant record or link it to later outcomes, which needs a system.
+In Sopact the assistant scores and themes inside the connected record, so the needs data becomes the Level 2 pre-measure instead of a throwaway survey.